bartvanraaij/blog/src/pages/about.md

 ---
 title: 'About'
-description: 'Bart van Raaij is a software developer turned manager based in Sambeek, the Netherlands.'
+description: 'Bart van Raaij is a software developer based in Sambeek, the Netherlands.'
 ---
 ## About me
-I'm a software developer turned manager based in Sambeek, the Netherlands.
+I'm a software developer and engineering manager based in Sambeek, the Netherlands.
-I'm currently employed as Head of Development at [MyOnlineStore](https://www.mijnwebwinkel.nl/), a Dutch SaaS e-commerce platform, and part of [Visma](https://www.visma.com).
+I'm currently employed as Lead Cloud and Web Developer at [AgXeed](https://www.agxeed.com/), a Dutch AgTech company building autonomous agricultural vehicles.

 Next to work I'm a father, musician (electric guitar, trumpet, tuba), DIY enthusiast, and Counter-Strike player (forever stuck in Silver).